-“The Girls of Summer”, a delightful gem of a film, starring and written by Tori Titmas, directed by John Hancock.
+“The Girls of Summer”, is a delightful gem of a film, starring and written by Tori Titmas, directed by John Hancock.
 Speaking with Tori about her film, I felt like I had found my long lost friend.
 She is so in tune with life, and like Bill Murray, has a zen quality to her, inspired by the art of improv.
 “The Girls of Summer” is about self-discovery and so much more.
-I was so happy to talk with Tori about her road to “The Girls of Summer” and so happy I can share her wisdom she’s gained along the way, useful for emerging filmmakers and people in general.
-Prepare to get your mind blown.
+I was so happy to talk with Tori about her road to “The Girls of Summer” and so happy I can share her wisdom she’s gained along the way.
 You can follow Tori and her work at torititmas.com

 REBECCA MARTIN: Where did you grow up?